njtwomey/har_datasets/README.md

 This file must have at least one column.

+Several special fold definitions are also supported. `LOSO` performs leave one subject out cross validation, and `deployable` learns models on all of the data with the expectation that this model is to be deployed outside of the scope of the pipeline that created it.

 # Contributing

 I hope to receive pull requests for new datasets, processing methods, features, and models to this repository.
 Requests are likely to be accepted once the exact data format, feature extraction, modelling and evaluation interfaces are relatively stable.

 ## Contributing Datasets

-1. Add a new entry to the file `datasets.yaml` and fill out the information as accurately as possible.
+1. Create a new [yaml](https://en.m.wikipedia.org/wiki/YAML) file in the `metadata/datasets` directory and fill out the information as accurately as possible.
 Follow the styles and detail given in the entries named `anguita2013`, `pamap2` and `uschad`.
 The entry of accurate metadata will be heavily strictly moderated before a submission is accepted.
 Note:
-    - The dataset name must be lower case.
+    - The name of the file and the `name` filed in the yaml file dataset name must be lower case.
+    - List all sensor modalities in the dataset in the `modalities` field.
+The modality names should be consistent with the values found in `metadata/modality.yaml`.
+    - List all sensor placements in the dataset in the `placements` field  The placement names should be consistent with the values found in `metadata/placement.yaml`.
+    - List all outputs in the dataset in the `sources` field.
+For example, if a data source arrives from an accelerometer placed on the wrist, a dict entry like `{"placement": "wrist", "modality": "accel"}`.
+This can be tedious, but there is great value in doing this.
+    - If the dataset introduces a new task, add a new file to the `metadata/tasks/<task-name>.yaml` file.
+List all new target names in this file (see `metadata/tasks/har.yaml` for example).
-    - If the dataset introduces a new activity label add it to the end of `activities.yaml`.
+    - If the dataset introduces a new target to an existing task, add it to the end of `tasks/<task-name>.yaml`.
-    - If the wearable has been placed on a new location add it to the end of `locations.yaml`.
+    - If the sensor has been placed on a new location add it to the end of `metadata/placement.yaml`.
-    - If the dataset contains new modalities add it to the end of `modalities.yaml`.
+    - If the sensor is of a new modality, add it to the end of `metadata/modality.yaml`.
-    - Add new entries to the **end** of the `yaml` files since label indexes are immutabe across commits.
 2. Run `make table`.
 This will update the dataset table in the `tables` directory.
 Ensure this command executes successully and verify that the entered information is accurate.
 3. Run `make data`.
 This will download the archive automatically based on the URLs provided in the `download_urls` field from step 1 above.
-4. Copy the file `src/datasets/__new__.py` to `src/datasets/<dataset_name>.py` (`<dataset_name>` is specified in #1 above).
+4. Copy the file `src/datasets/__new__.py` to `src/datasets/<dataset-name>.py` (`<dataset-name>` is defined by #1 above).
 The prupose of this file is to translate the data to the expected format described in the sections above.
 In particular, separate files with the wearable data, annotated labels, pre-defined folds, and index files are required.
 Use the existing examples of the aforementioned datasets (`anguita2013`, `pamap2` and `uschad`) that can be found in `src/datasets` as examples of how this has been achieved.

-## Contributing Representations
+## Contributing Pipelines

-(Under construction.)
+(Under construction.
+See `examples/basic_har.py` for basic examples.)

 ## Contributing Models

-(Under construction.)
+(Under construction.
+See `src/models/sklearn/basic.py` for basic examples.)

 # Datasets